 Hi!
 I'm Daniel Rehn.
-I create new electronic art while also curating and visualizing the medium's past.
+I create new electronic art while also re‑tracing and documenting the medium's past.

 And long before any of this, in 1986, I dialed the “Future Link.”
-That led to operating my very own digi-arts BBS and creating art, code, and music for the ANSi and demo scenes of the early '90s.
+That led to operating my very own techno-arts BBS and creating art, code, and music for the ANSi and demo scenes of the early 1990s.
 Ultimately, it set in motion a life-long journey.